Translate

 8. You feel older than your age reflects ( or maybe younger, hence you died at a young age).

-9. You have a great affinity for certain cultures/time periods/enviroments.
+9. You have a great affinity for certain cultures/time periods/environments.

 11. You feel as though this earth is not your home.